How Long Does it Take to Build Credit?

 On the other hand, those with very good and excellent credit scores won’t have any problems getting loans and have access to the best interest rates and the lowest down payments.

-How Long Does it Take to Build Credit and How to Do it?
+How Long it Takes to Build Credit and How to Do it

 While repairing your credit score can often be a grueling process, building good credit from scratch is somewhat easier.
 According to Experian, a credit bureau that collects data on more than 200 million U.S. consumers, building your credit from scratch takes between three and six months.
 At their core, credit scores represent an approximation of how likely you are to repay your loans on time.